This Fall 2020, Camosun College course offerings are available using online technologies.

-It’s likely your courses will use a D2L discussion board, take the time to develop thoughtful responses to discussion topics.
+It’s likely your courses will use a D2L discussion board, so take the time to develop thoughtful responses to discussion topics.
 Do not just say yes, no, or I agree.
 One benefit of taking an online course is that you are given time to consider what you will say and how you will say it.
 Make your contributions meaningful.

 If you instructor hosts online sessions make sure you are distraction free at these times.
 Be involved, ask questions to seek clarity and understanding.